ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 ## June

 Implementation of the username change system in the osu!store was set live on 16 June 2015, although full functionality of the system was not available until 18 June 2015.
-The changes made it so that players must pay $4 USD for their first name change, $8 USD for their second, $16 USD for their third, after which the price would double with each succeeding purchase with a cap at $100 USD; however, if a user had bought an [osu!supporter tag](https://osu.ppy.sh/home/support), then their first change would be free [[16,17,18,19]][r].
+The changes made it so that players had to pay $4 USD for their first name change, after which the price would double with each succeeding purchase with a cap at $100 USD; however, if a user bought an [osu!supporter tag](https://osu.ppy.sh/home/support), then their first change would be free [[16,17,18,19]][r].

 The ability to see what a replay would look like without [mods](/wiki/Game_modifier) was added on 23 June 2015 as per a [feature request](https://osu.ppy.sh/community/forums/topics/97560), although the change only made the mods [Double Time](/wiki/Game_modifier/Double_Time), [Half Time](/wiki/Game_modifier/Half_Time), and [Flashlight](/wiki/Game_modifier/Flashlight) togglable [[20]][r].